nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 You can also look at our image at this link.
 We will need this link later.
 > https://gateway.pinata.cloud/ipfs/[YOUR IPFS HASH]

-# Uploading of metadata file to Pinata.
+## Uploading the metadata file to Pinata.

 To generate an NFT, we need to store a metadata file that contains a path to our image.